Learn the Best Ways on How To Trim Overgrown Bushes

 Many people trim their bushes to keep them looking good and healthy.
 However, when left untrimmed for an extended period, they become overgrown and unattractive, making them an easy target for diseases and pest infestations.

 It is vital to cut back bushes to rejuvenate them and help them grow healthy.
-Although you can trim bushes at almost any time of the year, there is a better time recommended for cutting.
-Late winter and early spring are the best times to trim a bush.
+Although you can trim bushes at almost any time of the year, the best time to prune bushes is during the dormant season, typically in late winter or early spring.
+This timing minimizes stress on the plants and encourages vigorous new growth once the growing season begins.